Why-yhW/be-nc-news/README.md

 - **GET /api/users**: Retrieves user information.
 - **DELETE /api/comments/:comment_id**: Deletes a specific comment.

+## Links
+Link to live version: [Here](https://first-project-my3j.onrender.com) (please note that there can be a bit of a delay when loading - This is caused by the free hosting service after a period of inactivity)

 ---
 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)